Overview of the Career Ambassadors’

 - Attend and support career-related events and programs

-- Serve as a “buddy” to visit the Office of Career Development and career related events
+- Serve as a “buddy” to visit the Career Development and career related events

 - Inform students about career services; make classroom announcements, meet with student organizations, attend NSU career events, etc.

 - Create pre-event buzz on campus by handing out flyers, making announcements, etc.